Amazon S3

 Parquet files offer zero-copy reads and columnar pushdown.
 This is significantly more efficient than converting Parquet to CSV.

-Complete Parquet Example
+Complete Parquet example

 {